Winning debates is an immensely helpful skill to have in life.

 The 48 Laws of Power suggest to enter action with boldness, and that’s exactly what Trump needed.

-Make Your Oppressor Look Nasty: Everyone Will Be With You
+Make Your Enemy Look Like A Bully & Everyone Will Be With You

 If deployed when there’s no objective oppression it looks lame, pathetic and you look like you’re making excuses.
-But when you can spun it well, it works wonders.
+But when you can spin it well, it works wonders.

 Your Generosity Pays Double When Your Opponent is Cheap